Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 For instance, the SURMOUNT-1 trial tracked more than 2,500 eligible people over 72 weeks (around 17 months).
 On average, people taking the highest (15mg) dose lost 22.5% of their body weight—and 36% of this group shed a quarter of their starting weight or more.

-Like any medication, Mounjaro comes with possible health risks.
-Everyone will respond differently, meaning some people won’t experience any side effects at all, while an unlucky few will have a bad reaction.
-That’s why it’s important to take the drug under medical supervision—your doctor can help you find the right dosage and guide you towards a different medication if needed.
+Mounjaro comes with possible health risks, like any medication.
+Everyone will respond differently, meaning some people won’t experience any side effects at all, while an unlucky few may experience more severe side effects.
+That’s why it’s important to take the drug under medical supervision - your doctor can help you find the right dosage and guide you towards a different medication if needed.

 Mild side effects